tomvanilla37/SERPgen/README.md

 You can access the online site by clicking the following link

 https://serpv1.herokuapp.com/

+## Data:

+To train or model, we used two datasets from Kaggle, one with SERP data and the other with e-commerce product descriptions.
+The cleaning and preparation process of the training data is documented in "SERPgen_data_preparation.ipynb" in the notebooks folder.

 # Deploy the entire user interface on your own
 First clone the entire repository with git lfs(large file System) clone.